 Legacies of the Korean War is a web-based oral history project that gives voice to the memories of Korean Americans whose lives were shaped by the Korean War.

 In 1966, Deann Borshay Liem was adopted by an American family and was sent from Korea to her new home.
 Growing up in California, the memory of her birth family was nearly obliterated until recurring dreams lead Deann to discover the truth: her Korean mother was very much alive.

-MEMORY OF FORGOTTEN WAR conveys the human costs of military conflict through deeply personal accounts of the Korean War (1950-1953) by four Korean-American survivors.
-Their stories take audiences through the trajectory of the war, from extensive bombing campaigns, to day-to-day struggle for survival, and separation from family members across the DMZ.
-Decades later, each person reunites with relatives in North Korea, conveying beyond words the meaning of family loss.
+MEMORY OF FORGOTTEN WAR conveys the human costs of military conflict through deeply personal accounts of the Korean War (1950-53) by four Korean-American survivors.
 These stories belie the notion that war ends when the guns are silenced and foreshadow the future of countless others displaced by ongoing military conflict today.

-Within Every Woman is a film that explores the forgotten history of the “comfort women,” a term used to describe over 200,000 girls, some as young as nine years old, who were forced into sexual slavery during World War II in Asia.
-The film chronicles the horrific crimes these women endured over sixty years ago.
-But more importantly, the film chronicles their resilience and how today they work toward reconciliation and justice, while also struggling to make peace with the past.
-The film is directed by Tiffany Hsiung and produced by Deann Borshay Liem and Chris Kang.
+The Apology, directed by Tiffany Hsiung, explores the forgotten history of the “comfort women,” a term used to describe over 200,000 girls, some as young as nine years old, who were forced into sexual slavery during World War II in Asia.